‘Twas the night before Christmas when all through the house,

 He was chubby and plump, a right jolly old elf,

-So I bought some more shares in spite of myself.
+So the bloggers bought some shares in spite of themselves.

 A wink of his eye, a look to Passive Income Earner instead,